-The dull hoe in the back of your shed probably just isn’t cutting it anymore.
-If you’re in the market for a new garden hoe, you’ve come to the right place.
+If the dull hoe in the back of your shed isn’t cutting it anymore, you’ve come to the right place.

-We’ve researched dozens of garden hoes, their purposes, blades, versatility, and more.
-Our final list brings to you the seven best garden hoes that are efficient, practical, and will speed up your gardening chores.
+I’ve researched dozens of garden hoes, their purposes, blades, versatility, and more.
+My final list brings to you the seven best garden hoes that are efficient, practical, and will speed up your gardening chores.

-Stick around to find out how to shop for garden hoes, in-depth reviews, and hopefully, a match with the perfect one for you.
+Stick around to find out how to shop for garden hoes, read in-depth reviews, and, hopefully, find a match that’s perfect for you.

 - Uniquely shaped blade